Struct bytes::BytesMut [−][src]

 use bytes::BytesMut; let mut b = BytesMut::from(&b"hello world"[..]); unsafe { b.set_len(5); } assert_eq!(&b[..], b"hello"); unsafe { b.set_len(11); } assert_eq!(&b[..], b"hello world");

-Reserves capacity for at least additional
+Reserves capacity for at least additional more bytes to be inserted

-into the given BytesMut
+into the given BytesMut.

-bytes may be reserved in order to avoid frequent
+More than additional bytes may be reserved in order to avoid frequent

 reallocations.
-A call to reserve
+A call to reserve may result in an allocation.

 Before allocating new buffer space, the function will attempt to reclaim space in the existing buffer.
 If the current handle references a small view in the original buffer and all other handles have been dropped, and the requested capacity is less than or equal to the existing buffer’s capacity, then the current view will be copied to the front of the buffer and the handle will take ownership of the full buffer.